GLOBAL MARKETS-Stocks sweat on U.S. election race, safe-haven bonds gain | Business

 Share markets were whipsawed, while bonds and the dollar gained on Wednesday as results from the U.S. presidential election proved far closer than polls had predicted, potentially leaving the outcome in doubt for days or weeks.
 Democratic contender Joe Biden took to the air to declare he was optimistic about winning and called for all votes to be counted, no matter how long it took.

-But the mood quickly changed as Trump snatched Florida and ran much closer in other battleground states than polls predicted.
-U.S. equity futures went on a wild ride, rising then falling, climbing again as the voting seemed to favour Trump only to sag once more as the president vowed to make a Supreme Court challenge.
+But the mood quickly changed as Trump snatched Florida and Ohio and ran much closer in other battleground states than polls predicted.
+U.S. equity futures went on a wild ride, rising and falling, climbing again as the voting seemed to favour Trump, dropping when he vowed to make a Supreme Court challenge, before steadying and clawing higher once more.

-The prospect of a drawn out and bitter fight ahead meant Europe's main bourses in London, Paris and Frankfurt fell a modest 0.1%-0.8% as they opened as investors factored in the uncertainty ahead.
+The prospect of a long and bitter fight left Europe's main bourses in London, Paris and Frankfurt choppy too.
+The FTSE and CAC 40 were last marginally positive after early wobbles while the DAX remained in the red.
 "It means possibly quite a lot of volatility," said AXA Group's Chief Economist Gilles Moec in London.

 "As it is not clear, markets are going to overreact to every tiny piece of news," such as any further talk from Trump or Biden about legal fights.
 (For the latest results and news on U.S. election, click: https://www.reuters.com/world/us-election2020 )

-Dealers said investors could be thinking a status quo result would lessen political uncertainty and remove the risk a Biden administration would roll back corporate tax cuts.
-The technology sector saw reason for gains, with NASDAQ futures rising 2.4%.
-E-Mini futures for the S&P 500 dropped 1% after Trump signalled his intention to go to the Supreme Court but clawed higher again in early European dealing.
+Dealers said investors may consider a status quo result would lessen political uncertainty and remove the risk a Biden administration would roll back corporate tax cuts.
+The technology sector saw reason for gains, with NASDAQ futures jumping 2.4%.
+E-Mini futures for the S&P 500 dropped 1% after Trump signalled his intention to go to the Supreme Court but had managed to recover to stand 0.2% higher again.

 Andrew Brenner, head of international fixed income at NatAlliance Securities, said the move in techs appeared to be a play on the Senate potentially staying Republican.
-Brenner said that under a Biden win tech stocks were seen faring worse, partly due to Democrats going after the sector in hearings and because a potential rise in capital gains tax would hit tech stocks harder.
+Brenner said that under a Biden win tech stocks were seen faring worse, as Democrats would be expected to tackle the sector in hearings and because a potential rise in capital gains tax would hit tech stocks harder.

-Stéphane Monier, CIO at Lombard Odier said a divided Congress would have "far-reaching implications for markets, mostly because it means that any kind of pandemic recovery package is still tough to approve."
-Japan's Nikkei was ahead by 1.7%, while MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.2%.
+Stéphane Monier, CIO at Lombard Odier said a divided Congress would have "far-reaching implications for markets, mostly because it means that any kind of pandemic recovery package is still tough to approve".
+TOO CLOSE TO CALL

+Asia had seen Japan's Nikkei finish 1.7% higher, while MSCI's broadest index of Asia-Pacific shares outside Japan edged up 0.4%.
+Chinese blue chips rose 0.7%, with markets uncertain how Sino-U.S. relations would develop.

 ALSO READ